marco/cs262p4/Teambooth - Distributed Fine-Tuning of Dreambooth Models.md

 **Use Cases and Benefits: Who Wins?**

 Given the above implementation, the final use scenario with the servers up would look as follow:
-- Different users that want to FINE-TUNE request the global model and train on specific subjects.
+- Different users that want to FINE-TUNE can request the global model and train on specific subjects.
 - As fine-tuning finishes for users at different times (because of compute capabilities), they send the model back to the primary server, which runs MERGE on those models into the global model.
 	- Any time the PR finishes a merge, it propagates that new model ID to secondary replicas.
 - Any time a client wishes to INFER, they send a request to an SR, which serves the most recent model ID.